Reviews You Can Rely On

 Credit: Jane Jackson

 As far back as she can remember, our lead tester Jane Jackson has always loved to bake.
 Whether it was filming mock cooking shows at age nine, baking elaborate cakes for friends' birthdays, or an ongoing obsession with pies in the summertime, there's rarely a time when Jane isn't excited about baking.
-Besides being an enthusiastic amateur baker, she is also a seasoned product reviewer who has written detailed reviews of products ranging from the best bath towels to water bottles to hiking boots.
+Besides being an enthusiastic amateur baker, she is also a seasoned product reviewer who has written detailed reviews of products ranging from bath towels to water bottles to hiking boots.
 In her free hours, she loves spending time in the kitchen, where she can often be found whipping up salads, slaws, cookies, and other baked goods.

 Analysis and Test Results